-We have trimmed the US towards more neutral: US activities have seen signs of weakness mostly in the survey data due to policy uncertainty, and the labor market could also be impacted by the recent immigration and DOGE policy.
-Having said that, the Fed focusing on balancing growth and inflation risk are helpful to limit downside risk to growth.
-In the medium term, US growth could continue to moderate towards trend levels, though we don't worry about recession risks yet.
-Recent correction has brought own the froth of US equity valuations and it is currently close to fair value.
+We have trimmed the US towards more neutral: US activities have seen signs of weakness mostly in the survey data due to policy uncertainty, and the labor market could also be impacted by the recent immigration and policies.
+Having said that, the Fed focusing on balancing growth and inflation risks are helpful to limit downside risk to growth.
+In the medium term, US growth could continue to moderate, though we don't worry about recession risks yet.
+Recent correction has brought down US equity valuations and it is currently close to fair value.
 We will continue to watch the policy agenda of the new administration, specifically regarding the impacts of fiscal policy, trade policy and industrial policy.